Mehedimid/Mehedimid/README.md

 ![I am a web developer](https://i.postimg.cc/CxFh2hc6/Black-Minimal-Business-Personal-Profile-Linkedin-Banner.png)

-I am a junior React developer and eager to join a wonderful team where I can enhance my skills and grow into an expert-level professional.
-I am enthusiastic about tackling challenging projects and collaborating with a supportive team to contribute to significant achievements.
+I am a Full Stack developer and eager to join a wonderful team where I can enhance my skills and grow into an expert-level professional.
+I am so exited about tackling challenging projects and collaborating with a supportive team to contribute to significant achievements.
+I have already done some team project and i was a team leader in some of them.

 # 👇 REACH ME OUT